pluralsight/pando-rfcs/text/0000-icons.md

 This can be partially mitigated by exposing the source SVGs and making them available for import directly.
 That way, even if a framework is not yet supported, they can still use the icons.

-Since this library provides *just* the icon, existing libraries would need to retrofit to replace the SVG portion of their icon components.
+Since this library provides *just* the icon, existing libraries would only need to replace the SVG portion of their icon components.

 # Alternatives